Dame Linda Dobbs DBE, President

 Mr. Ihenacho is an M&A lawyer with more than 15 years of experience, focusing on UK and international private equity, infrastructure and M&A transactions.
 He is recognized as a leader in his field by numerous publications.
 Prior to joining Latham & Watkins he was a partner in the private equity group and co-head of the Africa Practice at Clifford Chance.
 Mr. Ihenacho has sat on the legal advisory boards of various private equity industry bodies.

-Tinashe Makoni is a banking and finance lawyer based in London.
+Tinashe Makoni is a senior banking and finance lawyer based in London.

 Tinashe focuses on cross-border finance in Africa.
 He advises local and international banks, development finance institutions and private equity funds in relation to their pan-African transactions.
 He has acted for Absa/Barclays, PIC, RMB, Standard Chartered Bank and Standard Bank.
 He has also acted for various development finance institutions including IFC, AfDB, DBSA and IDC.